Loading...

 So now we're at the point where we can calculate the average speed of the trolley.

-It travelled one metre each time.
+It traveled one meter each time.

 So for the lowest slope, we can calculate the average speed by using distance divided by mean time.

-So doing that calculation gives us an average speed of 0.
+29 seconds, so doing that calculation gives us an average speed of 0.

-3 metres per second.
+3 meters per second.

 Now it's time for you to calculate the average speed of your trolley.